Weeping Time Coalition still pursuing legal action to stop Salvation Army’s project in West Savannah

 Savannah Mayor Van Johnson defended the city’s action in how it handled the study and that it ultimately gave the Salvation Army a special use permit for the site in West Savannah.

-“The report was sent to an authorized entity of the state of Georgia so we can go to court and see where it all leads,” said Mayor Johnson.
+“The report was sent to an authorized entity of the state of Georgia, so we can go to court and see where it all leads,” said Johnson.
 “The city is not afraid to defend its positions nor its actions.”